sotostzam/job-stats/README.md

 Additionally, it includes a brief analysis and several improvements to the classifiers such as n-gram range selection, cross-validation, and hyperparameter tuning through `GridSearchCV`.

-#### Word Embeddings

-In notebook number four, I created a word embeddings model.
-Word embeddings are a way of representing words as dense vectors of real numbers.
-They are used in natural language processing (NLP) to encode words in a way that allows them to be used as input to machine learning models.

-The main advantage of word embeddings is that they allow us to use an efficient, dense representation in which similar words have a similar encoding.
-This makes it possible to use machine learning algorithms to analyze text data and perform tasks such as sentiment analysis, text classification, and machine translation.

 #### Word2Vec

-Word2vec is a family of algorithms that let us learn and train word embeddings from a corpus.
+Word2vec is a family of self-supervised algorithms that let us learn and train word embeddings from a corpus.
 One way of learning vector represantation of words is called `continuous skip-gram` model.
 This model predicts the words around the word currently being searched.
 The amount of words to be searched has a certain range which we specify.

 In this model the first thing is to generate the positive-skip grams for each word.
 Positive in the sense that